 Following these top tips can make all the difference:

 - Start off with a short introduction to the nominee and their line of work

 - Explain why they are being nominated

-- Include two or three examples of excellent best practice, including evidence and outcomes
+- Include two or three examples of excellent best practice

 - Remember to explain the unique contribution the nominee has made to their service users, their colleagues, team and organisation and the profession as a whole

 - Write concisely and accessibly

 - Submissions must offer clear evidence of impact

 - Include a range of evidence and feedback from service users, colleagues and partners from other professional agencies

 - Show evidence of creativity and innovation